 This part of the guide very much assumes you're using a Linux command line.
 Windows 10 with WSL will work, as will Mac OS, though I have no experience with the latter beyond knowing that commands will be different.

 You'll need to have Racket installed into your command path.
 Even if you have DrRacket installed on your computer, Racket likely isn't part of your Linux command line path.
-I have instructions at the bottom of my post on WSL on installing Racket such that it will be in your command path.
+Here’s how you can check:

 Whatever you name the file will be the command you will enter to invoke it.
 I'm going to use the greeting example directly above this section; if that were a file called greetme.rkt and your command prompt was in the directory that contained that file, the following command would start it:

 Your file doesn't need an extension though: if you renamed it to just greetme without the .rkt, the command becomes the following:

 Before you can run the file though, you have to set it as being executable.
 Assuming your file is called greetme, enter the following:

 chmod a+x greeting